-Android applications run in a virtual machine called Dalvik [4].
-A large portion of the Android framework and the applications themselves, are initially coded in Java, then compiled into Java bytecode before being converted into the Dalvik Executable (DEX) format.
-Fortunately for our analysis, the final conversion to DEX byte code retains enough information that the conversion is reversible in most cases using the dex2jar tool [15].
+Android applications are primarily written in Java.
+Unlike standard Java applications, after being compiled into Java bytecode Android applications are converted into the Dalvik Executable (DEX) format.
+This conversion occurs because Android applications run in the Dalvik [4] virtual machine, rather than the Java virtual machine.
+Fortunately for our analysis, the conversion to DEX byte code retains enough information that the conversion is reversible in most cases.
+We were able to convert all but 15.99% of our Android applications from DEX into a JAR using the dex2jar tool [15].